 This mould is a fluffy or furry mould which often grows on food which is rotting or going off.
 Organic items in the garden such as rotting wood, leaves or grass cuttings may also get Penicillium.
 As with Aspergillus, Penicillium grows throughout the year but is most prevalent in late summer and midwinter.

-How to do mold removal
+How to do mould removal

 Before starting on mould cleaners, let’s remember the safety advice dealing with this potentially hazardous contaminant.
 NHS UK recommends avoiding trying to clean any mould caused by sewerage or foul water contamination (such as after flooding) yourself.
-It also cautions against mold removal in excessive areas by yourself.
+It also cautions against mould removal in excessive areas by yourself.
 In these instances, the act of removal and cleaning could expose you to an unacceptable health risk.

 Having taken these warnings into account, the following advice should be followed: Wear a mask, goggles and rubber gloves to avoid contaminating yourself with mould spores during cleaning.
 Clean areas with gentle rubbing with a damp cloth using a detergent solution.
 Do not vigorously dry rub or brush mouldy areas as this will spread the spores.
 Regularly clean your cleaning materials and replace the warm water and detergent solution.
-Seal any fabrics or molded clothing in plastic bags to remove them for thorough laundering, dry cleaning or disposal if necessary.
+Seal any fabrics or moulded clothing in plastic bags to remove them for thorough laundering, dry cleaning or disposal if necessary.